 “On Killing” by LTC(ret) Dave Grossman.
 This book will go down in history as a classic example of “garbage in/garbage out.”
 The data that Grossman used at the time of publication failed to support any of his predictions, especially the UCR data and SLA Marshall’s work.
 Grossman’s more provocative claims, that violent video games are creating a generation of killers, is absolutely denied by the reality that homicide has steadily fallen since 1992, and violent video games have become massively more available.
 A more thorough analysis can be found here: http://www.journal.forces.gc.ca/vo9/no2/16-engen-eng.asp and here http://www.theppsc.org/Grossman/Main-R.htm And speaking of SLA Marshall’s work…

 “Men Against Fire” by SLA Marshall.
 There is no doubt that SLA Marshall was a journalist, a WWI veteran, and achieved high rank.
 There is a lot of doubt about his abilities as a historian to accurately gather and analyze evidence.
 This means you should read Marshall for the stories, and not about how to plan for and execute a successful war. http://strategicstudiesinstitute.army.mil/pubs/parameters/articles/03autumn/chambers.pdf

 “On War” By Carl Von Clausewitz.
-This is an excellent book on classical maneuver warfare, but it lead directly to the WWI and WWII.
+This is an excellent book on classical maneuver warfare, but it contributed directly to WWI and WWII.
 Simply stating “War is a continuation of politics by other means” isn’t helpful.
 But if you really want to study what made Napoleon effective against other generals of his era, this is the book to read.
 I find that warfare has moved beyond classical maneuver warfare, so it is honestly of limited value to most people as there is very little left of Clausewitz that is applicable to third and fourth generation warfare in terms of winning a war.
 By the time this book is of any use to a military professional, they shouldn’t need it except to learn the vocabulary that will allow them to talk to the stuffed shirts of academia who want to discuss at great length the “nature of war” versus the “character of war.”.
 But if that Lieutenant Colonel or Colonel actually does need it, I’m sure there will be a copy left over from some Major who just competed ILE.